foundersandcoders/techforbetter-website/README.md

-# graduate-mvps
+# student-project
-Website for getting MVPs in for our most recent graduates. :heart:
+Website for getting student projects in for FAC12. :heart:

+Layout borrowed from the lovely [graduate-mvps](https://github.com/foundersandcoders/graduate-mvps)